alicelambda/blag/content/posts/htb/htb mango.md

 ```

-From the scan I knew there were two websites and ssh was running.
-The first thing I did was look at what was hosted on port 80 and 443.
+From the scan I knew there were two http/https servers and ssh was running.
+I  looked at what was hosted on these web servers.
 On port 80 I didn't find anything.
-But I port 443 I found a website that looked like a clone of the google search page.
+But on port, 443 I found a website that looked like a clone of the google search page.
+I ran gobuster against the server on port 80 but did not find any webpages.

 ![search page](/img/mango/search.png)

-The only link on the page that went anywhere was the Analytics button.  which I poked around on.
+The only link on the page that went anywhere was the Analytics button.
 I was a type of business analytics software called [Mango Solutions](https://mango-solutions.com).
 ![analytics screenshot](/img/mango/analytics.png)

-I looked up mango in [exploit db](https://www.exploit-db.com) but I didn't find anything that was applicable.
-I tried uploading malformed csvs to see if that would do anythin but nope.
-I think took a look at the ssl certificate and found another subdomain.
+I looked up Mango Solutions in [exploit db](https://www.exploit-db.com) but I didn't find anything that was applicable.
+I tried uploading malformed data to see if I could exploit the webservice but there where no interesting error messages.
+I then took a look at the ssl certificate and found another subdomain.
 ![cert.png](/img/mango/cert.png)
 So I changed my /etc/hosts to include the new domain.
 ```
 10.10.10.162 staging-order.mango.htb
 10.10.10.162 mango.htb
 ```
-When I pointed the browser at staging-order.mango.htb.
-I found a login page.
+When I pointed the browser at staging-order.mango.htb, I found a login page.
 ![login screen](/img/mango/login.jpg)
-I then tried to to different types of injections on the login in page.
+I then tried to different types of injections on the login in page.
 I eventually stumbled upon the nosql injections on [payload all things](https://github.com/swisskyrepo/PayloadsAllTheThings).
-And I was able to get passwords for the accounts user and admin.
+And I was able to get passwords for the accounts mango and admin.
+I guessed that there was an account with the username admin.
 ``` python
 import requests
 import string